Waste reduction resources

 The by-law is designed to reduce plastic litter and waste going to landfill.

-The below resources have been developed to assist both businesses and the community transition away from single-use plastics.
+The following resources help to assist the transition away from single-use plastics:

 Visit the single-use plastic by-law page for further information.